 - Write the number of the activity on the page on which the homework is done.
 This makes allocating points much easier.

 The number of points for each piece of work are outlined at the top of each column on the grid above.
 I will keep a record of how many points you score each week.
 At the end of each half term, the person with the highest score will receive a prize.

 They are expected to read to an adult three times each week and record this in their diary.
 Please make sure they have their in school every day.

 This year we will be continuing with our Ambassador Awards.
 During the year the children work towards the different awards by earning credits in their Steps to Success passport.
 The passport has different sections which recognise children’s achievements in school and the wider community.

 The ’Ambassador Award’ comes under four headings:

 - Behaviour and conduct

 We believe that learning is something that continues every minute of the waking day and it is important to recognise children’s achievements not only in lessons but beyond.
-In school we will discuss each section with the children and how they can meet the criteria identified; we are hoping that the children will be able to take some ownership of the passport themselves!
+We will be continuing with the 'Step to Success' booklets again this year, and adults in school will discuss each section with the children and how they can meet the criteria identified; we are hoping that the children will be able to take some ownership of the passport themselves!

 We are hoping that the children embrace being an ambassador and prove to be great role models for others to follow.
 We feel it makes clear to children what we expect at Coppice Primary School.